Convex-Dev/payment-pointers/README.md

 outlines the generic performance characteristics of the Convex network in the context of Web Monetization.
 A similar analysis can be applied to other decentralized networks.

-When discussing the performance of any system, a distinction if often made between:
+When discussing the performance of any system, a distinction is often made between:

 - Read operations which usually bear a low computational cost
 - Write operations which usually bear a much higher computational cost